Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ### Post meeting
-- Note taker ensures  stored in Notion under Governance Circle artefacts
+- Notes stored in Notion under Governance Circle artefacts

--   agenda items
+---
 -   [meeting evaluation](https://patterns.sociocracy30.org/evaluate-meetings.html): reflect on your interactions, celebrate successes and share suggestions for improvement
 -   closing: check in with each other before you leave the meeting